epadam/multitask-rasa-chatbot/README.md

 # Multi-task Rasa Chatbot with Haystack

-## Architecture

-NLU --> Policy --> Action --> Database

-                          --> Other Services
+Action code:
+1. information query(with haystack)
+2. KG query
+3. function usage like register for the vaccacine
+4. other external services or human handoff

 ## Multi-task
 1. Chitchat with the bot
-2. Ask questions about trends/sales or more information with the bot (using haystack as backend)
+2. Ask questions about covid-19 (using haystack as backend)
-3. Searching for flights/jobs/hotels, report an incident to database

-To develop a production level chatbot, here are some factors to consider.

-1. Continual Learning with your bot
-Use Rasa X to talk to your bot and identify incorrection prediction of the model and retrain the model

-2. CI/CD for the bot

-- How to test your with Github actions using GKE
-- How to deploy your bot on GKE

-3. Monitor the bot with prometheus
+3. A demo that you can register for vacacine in chabot

 ## Channel for the bot: